zhliau/fika-headless-docker/README.md

 See [this wiki article](https://github.com/zhliau/fika-headless-docker/wiki/Corter%E2%80%90Modsync-support) for information on how to enable Corter-Modsync support.

 ## Wine Synchronization Methods
-See [this wiki page](https://github.com/zhliau/fika-headless-docker/wiki/Wine-synchronization-methods) on the supported winesync methods and how to enable t hem.
+See [this wiki page](https://github.com/zhliau/fika-headless-docker/wiki/Wine-synchronization-methods) on the supported winesync methods and how to enable them.

 # 🌐 Environment variables
 ## Required